-In the mid-afternoons, I typically see clients out of my home office and I love to share a cup of adaptagen Tulsi Tea (holy basil) with them.
+In the mid-afternoon, I typically see clients out of my home office and I love to share a cup of adaptogen Tulsi Tea (holy basil) with them.
 I add a few drops of Omica Organics Stevia.

 Dr. Frank Lipman

-The Bio: Integrative and functional medicine physician, author of The New Health Rules, and founder of Eleven Eleven Wellness Center, who has worked with Gwyneth Paltrow, Maggie Gyllenhaal, Kyra Sedgwick and Donna Karan
+Integrative and functional medicine physician, author of The New Health Rules, and founder of Eleven Eleven Wellness Center, Dr. Frank Lipman has worked with Gwyneth Paltrow, Maggie Gyllenhaal, Kyra Sedgwick, and Donna Karan

 For lunch, I have organic chicken over kale salad with roasted brussels sprouts.

 Dinner is the same—protein and vegetables.
 When I used to eat more grains, fruits, and sweets, I ran into trouble.
 I gained weight and my blood sugar levels were too high.
 Now I'm very careful to stay away from sugar.
 This way of eating works much better for me.